99002660/C-Practice/README.md

 Here, in above program we cant initialise and declare static variable together.
 We need to initialise outside the class.
 And static method can access static data as well as non static method also can access static data but non static data cant be accessed by static method.

 ### This Keyword

+If local variable and function argument name is same then this keyword is used to distinguiesh the both them.
+As well as this keyword is used to display the value which is passed by function.

 #include <iostream>
 using namespace std;